Hotel resort fees were created to deceive consumers

 Online travel agents are now beginning to speak about charging commissions on resort fees rather than allowing the fees to remain hidden until the end of the booking process.
 Booking.com is already working to this end and Expedia is studying the hotel resort fee efforts.

 A recent Consumer Reports survey shows consumer harm

-A nationally representative survey of over 2,000 US adults conducted by Consumer Reports in 2018 demonstrates the confusion and frustration caused by mandatory hotel fees.
+A nationally representative survey of over 2,000 US adults conducted by Consumer Reports demonstrates the confusion and frustration caused by mandatory hotel fees.
 In that survey, 34 percent of people who have received a hotel bill in the past two years said they encountered a hidden or surprise fee on that bill, and more than half said that those hotel fees had caused them to go over budget.

 Consistent judicial, regulatory, and legislative consumer advocacy will work to change the system and ensure that Americans can enjoy basic truth in advertising.
-And, with any effort to change or make laws and regulations in Washington, DC, consumers need to have patience and faith in their advocates.
+And, as with any effort to change or make laws and regulations in Washington, DC, consumers need to have patience and faith in their advocates.

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 11 years with Congress, the Department of Transportation and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.